-- And the free amenities included in the $34 class like gum, complimentary phone charging, and razors will no longer be available to limit “hand-to-hand” contact
+And the free amenities included in the $34 class like gum, complimentary phone charging, and razors will no longer be available to limit “hand-to-hand” contact

-- First thing that’s required is a temperature reading.
+- The first thing that’s required is a temperature reading.
 Followed by a prepared statement recited by an employee on Coronavirus symptoms.

 - The gym’s locker rooms are still closed to patrons and there are no group workout classes.